mahuntington/panpsychism/unit_03/w08d03/homework/angular_http_mongo/readme.md

 #### Set up and seed db
 * `npm install` your dependencies.
+* If you run `nodemon` and go to localhost, you should get a 'cannot GET /' in the browser.
+This is because there is not yet a public folder or anything attributed to the root.
+You can check out a JSON service routes by going to `/wbinfo/count`.
+This route gives a count of all records in the database, and should currently read 0 because the database has not been seeded.
 * You have a seed route within a seed controller.
 Seed your database with all the World Bank records by going to `/seed` in your browser **once**.
+The app will redirect to the `wbinfo` JSON index for verification purposes.

 <hr>
 ** Commit your work.** <br>